SignWriting: Software

 SignPuddle is a document and dictionary editor for SignWriting.
-SignPuddle documents and dictionaries are stored in the cloud, and can be shared among SignPuddle users.
+SignPuddle documents and dictionaries are stored in the cloud and can be shared among SignPuddle users.
 Documents and dictionaries can be exported from SignPuddle as PDF files.
 Signs can be exported as graphics files.

 SignMaker is an editor for signs and dictionaries.
 Signs can be exported as graphics files, and dictionaries as text or JavaScript files.
-The SignMaker application can be downloaded to your computer and used locally without an internet connection.
+The SignMaker application run locally on a computer without an Internet link.

 Unicode

 Unicode is a character encoding standard which was created so all of the world's writing systems could be used in any software application that supports the standard.

 The SignWriting symbol set was added to the Unicode standard in 2015.
 The added symbols conform to the SignWriting ISWA standard.

 However, the Unicode support for SignWriting is incomplete, because when the SignWriting symbols were added to Unicode, the Unicode system itself was not also updated to support writing systems that arrange their symbols two-dimensionally, as SignWriting does.

 Because of this, SignWriting currently cannot be used in software that supports the Unicode standard, and existing SignWriting software uses an alternative standard for encoding SignWriting symbols.

 A technical proposal has been submitted to the Unicode Consortium, detailing how to update the Unicode standard to fully support SignWriting.